ucdavisdatalab/workshop_data-science-software-management/04_concrete-proj-planning.Rmd

 # Concrete project planning

 These are things which should be written as documentation during the project development phase.
-Writing this alongside your DMP will help develop the overall design.
+Writing this alongside your Data Management Plan ([DMP](https://www.library.ucdavis.edu/service/research-data-services/plan-2/)) will help develop the overall design.

 (Project planning is all about checklists.
-There are no cool graphics for project planning).
+There are no cool graphics for project planning.)

 ## Governance